 Sample Itinerary If You Want to Stay Overnight in Miravalles

-Here’s a quick sample itinerary for those flying in and out of Liberia International Airport. this itinerary is geared for those who really want to hike.
+Here’s a sample itinerary for those flying in and out of Guanacaste Airport.
+This itinerary is geared for those who really want to hike.
 It has a mix of the mountain, forest, volcano and beach.

-Day 1: Fly into LIR Airport, pick up rental car, head to Bijagua de Upala.
-Stay in Rio Celeste Hideaway Hotel, La Carolina Lodge or Casitas Tenorio (get 10% off in the link).
-1 5 hour drive
+Day 1: Fly into Guanacaste Airport, pick up rental car, head to Bijagua de Upala, a small town in the rainforest.
+1 5 hour drive.

 Day 2: Hike to Rio Celeste in Tenorio Volcano National Park.